 The road to becoming a nurse is long and laborious.
 If you’re not sure about the path you’re going to take, the process can be twice as difficult.
 You can even end up spending more money and time than you’re supposed to.
 If you’re not sure where to start, the guide below can teach you exactly how to become a nurse.
-How to Become a Nurse Learn everything about being a nurse Being a nurse isn’t always a good thing.
-You’ll be exposed to all types of body fluids, bacteria, and viruses.
-You’ll … [Read more...] about How to Become a Nurse

 New grad nursing jobs are coveted and require an edge to ensure they secure both an interview and the position.
 Nursing expert, Beth Hawkes, has curated hear years of experience helping and mentoring nurses into an incredible resource that is a must-have for any new nurse graduate.
 We caught up with her.
-The Ultimate Guide to Landing New Grad Nursing Jobs What made you decide to write a book on the ultimate guide to landing new grad nursing jobs?
-As a nurse leader with extensive hiring … [Read more...] about The Ultimate Guide to Landing New Grad Nursing Jobs

 One of the best ways you can prepare for an interview is to practice your answers to some of the most common nursing interview questions.
 Although no two interviews are exactly the same, most nurse managers ask many of the same types of questions.
 Getting your thoughts together and ideas of how to answers these questions ahead of time will help you appear confident and prepared during the interview process.
-Nursing Interview Questions Some of the questions you will most likely encounter at any … [Read more...] about Nursing Interview Questions and Tips

 Finding the best nursing specialty as a new grad is a challenge.
-Most nursing students are told to stop dreaming about becoming a perioperative nurse right out of school.
-Instead, they should work at least 2 years in med-surg before daring to dream of working on a specialty unit.
+Most nursing students are told that they should work at least 2 years in med-surg before daring to dream of working on a specialty unit.
 However many nurses, myself included, think that this is outdated information that may not be relevant to you.
 You read that correctly.
-It is a myth that new nurses have to work in med-surg before pursuing a … [Read more...] about Best Nursing Specialty For a New Grad
+It is a myth that new nurses have to work in med-surg before pursuing a specialty.

 Despite the job market taking a dip on a global scale, the nursing industry continues to develop alongside the rising need for qualified nurses.
-However, according to the American Society of Registered Nurses, 43 percent of registered nurses haven’t been able to find employment after 18 months between 1st January 2009 and 31st March 2010.
-Why aren’t these graduates landing jobs when the vacancy rate has increased in recent years?
-According to the Texas Woman’s University associate dean Dr. … [Read more...] about Can Accelerated Nursing Programs Increase Your Likelihood of Getting a Job?
+However, according to the American Society of Registered Nurses, 43 percent of registered nurses haven’t been able to find employment after 18 months between 1st Jan, 2009 and 31st March, 2010.